-Another brewery we really like visiting is The Grifter.
-Their large tasting room never feels too crowded.
+Another brewery we like visiting is The Grifter.
+Their large, tasting room never feels too crowded.
 They also have a range of non-alcoholic brewed soft drinks so everyone in the group can join in even if they are not beer drinkers.
 Tasting trays of 4 small glasses is a great way to try some of the 12 brews on tap.

 Friday evenings and weekends food trucks provide sustenance, often vegetarian and vegan-friendly and there is a great pub next door if you fancy something else.